nickdaria/CANalysis/README.md

 - `BitsChangedBetweenLogs` finds masks of bits that change between seperate logs, but ignores bits that are changing during the logs.
 Useful for narrowing the search for broadcast data that can be manipulated and seperated by logs such as gear.
 - `ISOTPScan` finds frames that might match the ISO-TP standard (single-frame & multi-frame) and tries to interpret the full transmissions.

-## Exporting
+## Export
-Export analysis results or filtered log file data to a file or as an object for a program to use.
+Parsed or filtered/analyzed output can be used programatically, or exported to a file in any format that CANalysis can parse.
+If no operations are made, this means CANalysis can effecively be used as a file format converter.